MerginMaps/docs/src/manage/project-advanced.md

 2. Copy the link from your web browser
 3. Share the link with user(s) you want to invite to collaborate

-Users can use **Request access** button to request access to your project after logging into <AppDomainNameLink />.
+Users can use the **Request access** button to request access to your project after logging into <AppDomainNameLink />.
 ![Mergin sharing setting](./project_sharing_send_request.png)

 Once the user requests access, you (or another project owner) can open the project settings and grant them the appropriate [permission](./permissions/):
 ![Mergin sharing setting](./project_sharing_requests.png)

 ### Making your project public/private